Have a specific

 The Soviet Interlude (1920–1991)

-Alexander Tamanian’s 1924 master plan for Yerevan raised the street level of Mashtots Avenue by two meters, sinking the mosque below grade.
-While other mosques were demolished, the Blue Mosque was saved by the intervention of intellectuals like Yeghishe Charents.
-They argued for its value as "Eastern architecture," repurposing the courtyard as a tea house and artist salon.
+Alexander Tamanian’s 1924 master plan raised the street level of Mashtots Avenue, sinking the mosque below grade.
+Intellectuals like Yeghishe Charents saved it by arguing for its value as "Eastern architecture," repurposing it into various secular roles:

 • 1930s: Anti-Religious Museum